 The accompanying financial statements are presented in accordance with the reporting model as prescribed in GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis for State & Local Governments.
+The data will also have requirements from GASB Statements No. 63 and 65, including a Statement of Net Position.
 The following components are required: